 Interior thermal inertia

 This plays a crucial role in thermal comfort.
-A good interior thermal inertia allows to store the freshness brought during the night, which will then allow during the day to passively cool the interior of the building.
+A good interior thermal inertia allows storage of the freshness brought during the night, which will then allow during the day to passively cool the interior of the building.
 The material constituting this inertia must have both a good volumetric thermal capacity and a good thermal conductivity.
 A cement floor slab, at least 7 cm thick, or a heavy ceiling slab will be suitable.
 Accurate thermal simulations show that the combination of such a slab with correctly dimensioned natural ventilation devices can reduce the air-conditioning requirements by more than half, as well as the power of the air-conditioning systems.

 Thanks to ceiling fans, these devices even make it possible to do without air conditioning in the offices, provided that one is less demanding about the set temperatures.